On Pixar's Turning Red and embracing her voice

 RC: Messy, awkward, and cringey.
 I feel like I just described everyone's coming-of-age story.
 What's great about this movie compared to other coming-of-age stories is that it doesn't feel too polished, airbrushed, or filtered.
 You get every single messy, embarrassing, awkward, cringey moment of life going as you're going through all of these weird changes.

 RC: Unfortunately, I couldn't tell them anything until the teaser trailer came out because that's when they announced the cast.
-So, throughout the entire 3-4 years, they always asked me, "Oh, what's your next project?"
+So, throughout the entire three to four years, they always asked me, "Oh, what's your next project?"
 "What are you doing next?"
 And I'd be like, "nothing."
 Then, as the release date was approaching, I did say, "Oh, It's something big, really big!
-Bigger than you expect".
+Bigger than you expect."
 When they found out, they were just so happy and supportive.

 RC: My new beginning…honestly, embracing my voice and acting more.
 I don't know what opportunities Turning Red will bring, but the response to it has been kind of a new beginning for me.
 And I'm just excited to see where it will take me.